MeganPaffrath/MyWebsite/src/index.md

 <img class="wrap-left" src="imgs/image.png" alt="megan_paffrath">

-## Photo Re-namer
+#### Photo Re-namer

-This program utilizes exif data to figure out when a photo/video was taken.
+This program utilizes exif data to figure out when photos and videos were taken.
-Using that data, it changes the name of multiple photos/videos at a time to contain the date and time the photos/videos were taken.
+Using that data, it changes the file name of multiple photos and videos at a time to contain the date and time the photos and videos were taken.
 This program works for jpg, mp4, and MOV files.
+<a href="https://github.com/MeganPaffrath/photoRenamer" target="\_blank">See program on github!</a>

+Technologies used for this project include: Python

 </div>